 For two decades, I have worked with people across all ages who were stuck in that place.
 Children who stopped wanting to play with friends.
 Teens who went from outgoing to withdrawn almost overnight.
 Adults who held it together at work and fell apart the moment they got home.
 Depression shows up differently in every person, but the common thread is that something essential has gone quiet inside.
 My job is to help you figure out what happened and what to do about it.

 My office is in Agoura Hills, about 25 minutes from Simi Valley down the 118 to the 101.
-Virtual sessions are also available if you would rather not make the drive.
+Virtual sessions are also available if you would prefer to meet from home.

-Simi Valley is a community built around family and stability.
-People move here for the good schools, the relative affordability compared to the coast, and the feeling that this is a solid place to put down roots.
-But stability on the outside does not always match what is happening on the inside.
-The long commutes on the 118, the pressure to keep up, and the geographic isolation of living in a valley surrounded by hills can all contribute to a sense of being trapped, even when your life looks fine from the outside.
+Stability on the outside does not always match what is happening on the inside.
+Long commutes, the pressure to keep up, and a sense of isolation can all contribute to feeling trapped, even when your life looks fine from the outside.

-There is also a cultural reality in Simi Valley that is worth acknowledging.
-This is a community with strong traditional values and a pull-yourself-up attitude.
-That mindset has real strengths, but it can also make it harder to recognize depression when it sets in.
+A pull-yourself-up attitude has real strengths, but it can also make it harder to recognize depression when it sets in.
 When everyone around you seems to be managing fine, admitting that you are struggling can feel like a personal failure.
 It is not.
 Depression is not a character flaw, and reaching out for help takes more strength than pushing through alone.

 My approach to depression starts with understanding the whole picture.
 I want to know about your sleep, your relationships, your daily routine, and the things you have tried so far.
 Depression rarely has a single cause, and treatment that only addresses one piece of the puzzle tends to fall short.
 We will look at what is keeping the depression going and work on changing those patterns, whether they are in your thinking, your behavior, your relationships, or some combination.
 You can read more about my general approach on my depression therapy page.